GPFAFF/day-lumber/site/content/services/_index.md

         {item: The NorthEastern Lumber Manufactuers Association is the rules writing agency for Eastern White Pine Lumber and the grading authority for Eastern Spruce, Balsam Fir, Spruce Pine Fir species groupings}, {item: "In addition, NELMA is a leading agency for export wood packaging certification and the marketing voice for the regions' wood products industry."}, {item: We can provide the documentation to make sure your goods are shipped export certified}
       ]

+  - heading: Automated Pallet Maker
+    imageUrl: "/img/viking.jpg"
+    list: [
+        {item: Automated Pallet Machine},
+        {item: "Day Lumber’s Brand New Viking Pallet Machine is the top of the line automatic pallet maker in the industry"}, {item: "Day Lumber can produce up to 2,500 pallets per day"}
+      ]
 ---